flix/book/src/monadic-for-yield.md

 > **Note:** We cannot use an `if`-guard with non-empty lists because such an
 > `if`-guard requires an instance of the `MonadZero` type class which is not
-> implemented by non-empty list.
+> implemented by non-empty list (since such a list cannot be empty).